-Full Backup: This is a basic and complete backup operation that makes a copy of all your data to another media set such as a disk, tape or CD.
-A complete copy of all your data is thus made available on a single media set.
-It takes longer to perform and requires a lot of storage space, so it is typically used in combination with either a differential or incremental backup.
+Full Backup: It is a basic and complete backup operation that makes a copy of all your data to another media set such as a disk, tape, or CD.
+Therefore, a complete copy of all your data is made available in a single media set.
+It takes longer to perform and requires a lot of storage space hence it is typically used in combination with either a differential or incremental backup.

 Incremental Backup: This operation results in the copying of only that data that has changed since your last backup operation.
-A backup application will record and keep track of the time and date on which all backup operations occur.
+A backup application will record and keep track of the time and date that all backup operations occur.
 This operation is faster and requires less storage media.

 A backup’s purpose is to create copies of data that you can recover when your primary data fails.
-Primary data failures can result from several issues including software or hardware failure, a human-caused event, data corruption, malicious attacks and accidental deletion of data.
-Backup copies allow you to restore your data from an earlier point in time to help your business recover quickly from an unplanned event.
+Primary data failures can result from several issues including software or hardware failure, a human-caused event, data corruption, malicious attacks, and accidental deletion of data.
+Ergo, backup copies allow you to restore your data from an earlier point in time to aid your business recover quickly from an unplanned event.

 In IT, disaster recovery (DR) is part of security planning, and it is developed together with a business continuity plan.
-It refers to policies and procedures that focus on protecting an organisation or business from any significant effects in the event of a negative incident, which may include device or building failures, cyberattacks or natural disasters.
+It refers to policies and procedures that focus on protecting an organization or business from any significant effects in the event of a negative event, which may include device or building failures, cyberattacks, or natural disasters.